Dman0o9/IsaacDocs/docs/BitSet128.md

 # Class "BitSet128"

 ???+ info
-    This class can be accessed by using its constructor or usind the [TearFlags](enums/TearFlags.md) enum:
+    This class can be accessed by using its constructor or using the [TearFlags](enums/TearFlags.md) enum:

     ???+ example "Example Code"
         ```lua